JupySQL Plotting with DuckDB

 Memory usage remained pretty much the same (23MB difference, mostly due to the newly imported modules).
 Since we're relying on DuckDB for the data aggregation step, the SQL engine takes care of loading, aggregating, and freeing up memory as soon as we're done; this is much more efficient than loading all our data at the same time and keeping unwanted data copies!

-Using DuckDB to compute histogram statistics
+Using DuckDB to Compute Histogram Statistics

 We can extend our recipe to other statistical visualizations, such as histograms.